hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250605218v1-monkeyocr-document-parsing-with-a-structure-recognition-relation-tri.md

 ---
 layout: default
-title: MonkeyOCR: Document Parsing with a Structure-Recognition-Relation Triplet Paradigm
+title: "MonkeyOCR: Document Parsing with a Structure-Recognition-Relation Triplet Paradigm"
 ---

 # MonkeyOCR: Document Parsing with a Structure-Recognition-Relation Triplet Paradigm